Hardwarehouse

 Hardwarehouse was a home improvement chain in Australia.
 The chain was an offshoot of BBC Hardware, which was owned by Burns Philp and then Howard Smith Limited, and had stores in Australia and New Zealand.
 It was established by BBC Hardware as a way to implement and develop the adopted hardware warehouse concept which was based on overseas chains B&Q and Home Depot.

-Before Hardwarehouse was absorbed into Bunnings Warehouse in 2001, it was the largest corporately owned home improvement retailer in Australia and New Zealand with 62 stores and over 5,000 employees, as it traded under the BBC Hardware name.
+Before Hardwarehouse was absorbed into Bunnings in 2001, it was the largest corporately owned home improvement retailer in Australia and New Zealand with 62 stores and over 5,000 employees, as it traded under the BBC Hardware name.

 History

 The first store was opened in the Sydney suburb of Bankstown on 3 October 1992.
 Despite the store having a larger selling space than the ones that opened later, it proved that the introduction of this concept was successful.
 BBC Hardware continued market testing to further develop the concept and help it gain traction in the retail hardware market.
 Another store was opened at Rockdale in 1993, and two more at Thornleigh and Caringbah in 1994, to reflect the continuous market testing.

 In July 1994, Howard Smith Limited bought BBC Hardware from Burns Philp and the chain was rebranded as Hardwarehouse.
 Subsequently, the chain expanded by opening new stores in Melbourne, Perth and Queensland.
 This followed with the chain's expansion into New Zealand.
 Since 1994, Hardwarehouse opened up to 14 stores a year.
-By 2001, the chain had 59 stores in Australia and 3 stores in New Zealand.
+By 2001, the chain had 59 stores in Australia and three in New Zealand.